MicrosoftDocs/win32/desktop-src/SecCrypto/creating-and-receiving-enveloped-data-messages.md

 ---
-Description: 'An enveloped message is a message that is encrypted for a recipient or set of recipients.' ms.assetid: 'caf86ec8-48b6-4017-95ad-7a21fcaed4cf'
+Description: An enveloped message is a message that is encrypted for a recipient or set of recipients. ms.assetid: caf86ec8-48b6-4017-95ad-7a21fcaed4cf
-title: Creating and Receiving Enveloped Data Messages
+title: Creating and Receiving Enveloped Data Messages ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating and Receiving Enveloped Data Messages